LIST: 35 Must-Visit Historical Places in the Philippines

 Mactan Shrine, Cebu

 This monument was built in honor of Mactan chieftain Lapu-Lapu, who defended the island from the Spaniards.
-It is believed that the shrine placement was where the exact battle happened.
+It is believed that the shrine was placed where the exact battle occurred.
 There’s also a Magellan monument near the shrine.
 These are found in Punta Engaño in Mactan Island.

 - Address: Mactan, Lapu-Lapu City, Cebu